House prices in LS24 (Church Fenton)

 Download house price index as CSV (premium users only).

 The chart above shows changes in 'LS24' property prices over the last 20 years.
 The index is calculated from the average price paid per sqm for property in LS24 and is set to 100 in 2004.
-The chart compares trends for LS24, Tadcaster against those of the broader postcode area 'LS'.
+The chart compares trends for LS24, Church Fenton against those of the broader postcode area 'LS'.
 What is more interesting is to look at the difference between flats and houses, even those in the same area follow a very different trend, to get a robust enough sample size to see this we need to zoom out and look at house price trends for the entire North Yorkshire local authority.

 The dashed lines show nominal house price changes, the solid lines show the same data adjusted for inflation.
 Economists call this the 'real' price change.
 You have to take inflation into account when comparing prices over time.
 It's calculated using the formula: